 Worms Machzor: from Worms to Jerusalem

 Safely stored in the National Library of Israel, the Worms Machzor is one of the oldest known prayer books of the Ashkenazic Judaism and is exceptional evidence for Jewish book design and calligraphy as well as typography of the Middle Ages.
-The Worms Machzor, created in the 13th century and supplemented in the 14th century with liturgical songs, also contains the heretofore oldest known testimony in Yiddish.
-Composed in Yiddish, but written with Hebrew lettering, the lines mean that anyone who carries this Machzor into the synagogue will have a good day.
+The Worms Machzor, created in the 13th century and supplemented in the 14th century with liturgical songs, also contains the heretofore oldest known line in Yiddish.
+Composed in Yiddish, but written with Hebrew lettering, the blessing means that one who carries this Machzor into the synagogue is designated to have a good day.

 The Machzor was for Worms an important testimony of the community history and was used for centuries.
 The two volumes were saved from destruction during the November Pogrom of 1938, probably because they were stored in a safe of the community and not, as between 1926 and 1934, on display in the Judaica Museum in the rooms of and adjacent to the synagogue.
 After a long struggle, in 1957 the Machzor was taken to Israel in the scope of the negotiations regarding Jewish cultural treasures without owners.
 The book is presented by the JNUL as significant documentation of Ashkenazic Judaism and as an expression of the spirit of ShUM.

 Monuments: cemeteries, ritual baths and topographgy

 In the ShUM-cities there are many exceedingly different structural relics und impressive monuments from the Middle ages and modern times.
 These include archaeological discoveries and safeguarding measures to protect them, renewed as well as partially reconstructed buildings and gravestones.
 Together the structures and stones form a monument of Jewish Life and the scholarship in ShUM in history and its living tradition to the present day.
 The monuments reflect the traditions and also the violent ruptures.
 The situation today also shows the acceptance of the heritage throughout Germany and Europe and its relevance.
 The architectural monuments are thus unique here – and at the same time an expression of the world of learning that was paramount in ShUM.